Chinese Evergreen

 Chinese Evergreen can tolerate being far from a window and light source.

-Select your city to see how the current weather in your area affects the placement of Chinese Evergreen in your home 🏡.
+Select your region to see how the current weather in your area affects the placement of Chinese Evergreen in your home 🏡.

 How to fertilize Chinese Evergreen